-This scan, available from 14 to 24 weeks, is designed to give you fast reassurance.
+This scan, available from 12 to 24 weeks, is designed to quickly assure you that your pregnancy is continuing as expected.
 It’s performed by one of qualified sonographers with diagnostic scanning experience.
 It includes:

 wellbeing check of baby

 This means that we check your baby's heartbeat and movement, and if our sonographer spots anything unexpected during this routine check we make sure to advise you appropriately

 instant access to your images and report online

 you want reassurance that your pregnancy is continuing by seeing your baby's heartbeat and movement

 you want to see baby between your 12-week and 20-week NHS scan